John P. Passalacqua

 CEO/Executive Director – Dependency Legal Services

 John P. Passalacqua is certified as a Child Welfare Law Specialist by the National Association of Counsel for Children, which is accredited by the State Bar of California, Board of Legal Specialization.
-He maintains a private practice and serves as the lead author to the leading treatise in California’s juvenile law (Seiser and Kumli on California Juvenile Courts Practice and Procedure (Mathew Bender)).
+He maintains a private practice and serves as one of two lead authors to the leading treatise in California’s juvenile law (Seiser and Kumli on California Juvenile Courts Practice and Procedure (Mathew Bender)).
 He has represented parties in juvenile dependency proceedings for more than 20 years.

 Mr. Passalacqua is the Chief Executive Officer for DLS.
 Additionally, he serves on the faculty at the Beyond the Bench Conference and for the Dependency Representation, Administration, Funding & Training (DRAFT) program.